bajajanirudh/bajajanirudh/README.md

 With a Bachelors of Technology from IIT Jodhpur in Computer Science and Engineering, I am skilled in software development, competitive programming and web3 technologies.
 I enjoy solving tough problems and am focused on improving efficiency and user experience.
 I am known for my teamwork and commitment to excellence.
 My aim is to use technology to make a positive impact and drive innovation that helps both businesses and society.

 Explorer, problem-solver, and tech leader.
-I continuously strive to make a difference.
+I continuously strive to make a difference!

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedInProfile-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/bajajanirudh/)](https://www.linkedin.com/in/bajajanirudh/)
 [![MAIL Badge](https://img.shields.io/badge/-bajajanirudh-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:aniruddhbajaj@gmail.com)](mailto:aniruddhbajaj@gmail.com)